Rice Lake (town), Wisconsin

 Rice Lake is a town in Barron County in the U.S. state of Wisconsin.
 The population was 2,813 at the 2020 census, down from 3,041 at the 2010 census.
-The City of Rice Lake is located mostly within the town.
+The City of Rice Lake is mostly surrounded by the town.
 The unincorporated communities of Campia and Dobie are located partially in the town.

 Geography

 The town of Rice Lake is located northeast of the center of Barron County and surrounds the city of Rice Lake on the west, north, and east.
 The waterbody of Rice Lake is located primarily in the city but extends north into the town.
 A few small arms of the lake at its south end also extend east into the town.
 The Red Cedar River enters the town near its northeast corner, flows southwest into Rice Lake (the lake and the city), then continues southward from the lake, forming a boundary between the city and the town.

 U.S. Route 53, a four-lane expressway, runs north-south through the town to the west of the city of Rice Lake, with access from Exits 140 and 143.
 Wisconsin Highway 48 crosses US-53 at Exit 143 and passes through the town both east and west of Rice Lake city.

 According to the United States Census Bureau, the town has a total area of 71.2 sqkm, of which 68.2 sqkm is land and 3.0 sqkm, or 4.21%, is water.